-Procurement transformation has been a top priority, especially as many face a reckoning with legacy approaches now up against contemporary demands and disruptions.
+Procurement and sourcing's transformation has been a top priority, especially as many face a reckoning with legacy approaches now up against contemporary demands and disruptions.
 When you get to the heart of it, a transformation initiative means that you are advancing procurement processes by making changes that simultaneously involve internal practices, resource allocation, stakeholders, and enabling technologies.

-Such transformation efforts may be broadly encompassing, involving multiple aspects of the procurement function, or focus on specific areas of procurement such as supplier relationship management, spend analytics, or strategic sourcing.
+Those changes should be noticeably for the better.
+There are multiple drivers for procurement’s transformation ranging from data-driven business objectives to the expanding scope of technology disrupters such as Artificial Intelligence.Such transformation efforts may be broadly encompassing, involving multiple aspects of the procurement function, or focus on specific areas of procurement such as supplier relationship management, spend analytics, or strategic sourcing.
 But all should align to support business and financial goals.

-Projects in procurement transformation may very well be just a re-branding of what’s always been done, which is to update things as requirements evolve and change.
+Projects in procurement digital transformation may very well be just a re-branding of what’s always been done, which is to update things as requirements evolve and change.
 Just like with home improvement projects (something many of us have embarked on during the pandemic), a true transformation is about making meaningful enhancements that deliver a more satisfying experience and better results.
 As examples: renovating an older kitchen that is lacking in function and utility; building that backyard deck you’ve always wanted, or converting a bonus “catch-all” space into a legitimate home office.

 Changing out pieces of technology for a different tool that’s essentially 90% the same isn’t very transformative, especially if the new technology doesn’t have a strong future product roadmap.
 Sure, the consultants may like the project for the billable hours, especially if it involves a lengthy, exhaustive RFP and evaluation process, but does it move the needle more than a little bit?

-And perhaps the existing technologies are fine, but it’s the process around them where the focus is needed and certain functional gaps need to be filled.
+And perhaps the existing sourcing technologies are fine, but it’s the process around them where the focus is needed and certain functional gaps need to be filled.
 Or it may be the case that the current tool is holding things back, forcing processes to stay stuck and driving up opportunity cost.

-The popularity of best-of-breed or specialist solution providers is on the rise because existing suite providers are struggling to keep up with technological advancements and support many key strategic activities.
-A 2021 Procurement Leaders’ survey found that 48% of respondents who currently operate with a single-suite model are now aspiring towards a best-of-breed approach.
+The popularity of best-of-breed or specialist sourcing solution providers is on the rise because existing suite providers are struggling to keep up with technological advancements and support many key strategic activities.
+A recent Procurement Leaders’ survey found that 48% of respondents who currently operate with a single-suite model are now aspiring towards a best-of-breed approach.